 My life has been filled with love from its very beginning.
 I had wonderful parents who loved me, sisters, aunts and uncles and many cousins who showed me love.
 I have a loving husband, daughter and grandson.
 There were even times when strangers were loving to me.
 I had experienced love, but I had never “seen” love.

 My husband, daughter and I had traveled from our home in Texas to visit relatives during a summer vacation many years ago.
-We stopped in Indiana to visit my husband’s relatives and had a lovely visit, meeting Larry’s extended family for the very first time.
+We stopped in Indiana to visit my husband’s relatives and had a lovely visit, meeting my husband’s extended family for the very first time.
 Then we traveled on to Pittsburgh, where I was born and had lived for the first 14 years of my life.
 Most of my dad’s family still lived in the area.
-We usually stayed with Aunt Rose while we were visiting, as she had a spare bedroom to share with us.
+We usually stayed with Aunt Rose, dad’s sister, while we were visiting, as she had a spare bedroom to share with us.

 In my mind’s eye I can easily recall the setting.
 Uncle Tony and Aunt Mary had a very small home, but one that was filled with their love.
 There were two bedrooms, a bath and a small living and dining area.
 The kitchen was also very small and led out to Uncle Tony’s famous vegetable garden.
 Most of the adults were sitting in the living area – the children – our daughter included – were seated together in the dining area working a puzzle or playing a board game.
 Aunt Mary, Aunt Rose and Prudy, Mary and Tony’s daughter, were preparing the coffee and treats.

 At one end of the room, in his recliner, sat Uncle Tony.
 There was a small fireplace between his and Aunt Mary’s recliner.
 Across the room, on the sofa, were Aunt Jennie, one of my dad’s sisters, and her husband Uncle Gasper.
 I think Prudy’s husband, Mel, was there in the room as well, though I cannot be sure.
-My husband Larry and I were seated across the room either on chairs or on a smaller sofa next to a TV.
+My husband and I were seated across the room either on chairs next to a TV.

 We were all enjoying one another’s company, talking about everyday things, about our trip from Texas and our life there, when Uncle Gasper spoke up and asked Uncle Tony to tell a particular story.
 Uncle Tony, who was a retired police officer, was our family’s storyteller.
 From the funny to the frightening and even to the sublime, Uncle Tony had a story for every occasion.
 We all enjoyed listening and laughing with Uncle Tony as he wove his stories.
 The story Uncle Gasper had asked to hear again was one that I had heard often, though after so many years, I don’t remember what the topic of the story was.